zzhang0123/SpyDust/README.md

 ## Resources

 - **Author**: Zheng Zhang
-- **License**: MIT License
+- **License**: This project is licensed under the MIT License - see the LICENSE file for details.
 - **Collaboration**: [SpyDust GitHub Collaboration](https://github.com/SpyDust/SpyDust)
 - **Spdust Documentation**: We refer users to the website of [spdust](https://cosmo.nyu.edu/yacine/spdust/spdust.html) for better documentation of environmental parameters

 ---

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-For a detailed understanding of the underlying models and theoretical background, refer to the publication: [SpyDust: an improved and extended implementation for modeling spinning dust radiation](https://arxiv.org/abs/2412.03431).